Marc Jacobs Ends New York Fashion Week Right On Time

 Marc Jacobs is not a stickler for punctuality.
 Last season, he exhausted the patience of top fashion editors with a 90-minute delay, causing some of them to leave before it even started.
 For his spring 2008 show, Jacobs kept guests waiting a record two hours.
 But alas, there's always an opportunity to fall back in love him each season — through the good collections and the bad ones, flaws and all.

-For his fall 2019 event, which was scheduled to start at 6:00pm, nearly every seat was filled by 5:40pm.
-It was as if editors, who'd just endured a week's worth of tardy fashion shows, were testing Jacobs — to see if he'd have the guts to do it again or if he'd hit reset and begin within the 15-minute grace period given to most designers during Fashion Month.
+For his autumn 2019 event, which was scheduled to start at 6:00pm (NY time), nearly every seat was filled by 5:40pm.
+It was as if editors, who'd just endured a week's worth of fashion shows, were testing Jacobs — to see if he'd have the guts to do it again or if he'd hit reset and begin within the 15-minute grace period given to most designers during Fashion Month.
 At 6:00pm, the Park Avenue Armory went black and the music, by Bryce Dessner of the American Contemporary Music Ensemble (situated off to the side under UFO-style spotlight), promptly began.

 What stole the show, however — and will undoubtedly show up on the remaining red carpets this season (we're looking at you, Gaga) — were the looks made up entirely of feathers.
 Shown on model veterans Lindsey Wixon and Christy Turlington plus newcomer Naomi Chin Wing.
 They tempered Jacobs's signature grunge motifs, like a black and white striped, floor-length sweater dress, and the beanies with plumes growing out of them that were paired with nearly every ensemble.
 Plumes aren't a new concept, especially for the theatrical Jacobs, but they added a sense of nobility to dresses that otherwise would just be called "pretty".